labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. class:: bytes()

-bytes 函数返回一个新的 bytes 对象，该对象是一个 0 <= x < 256 区间内的整数不可变序列。它是 bytearray 的不可变版本。参见CPython文档： `bytes <https://docs.python.org/3.5/library/functions.html#bytes>`_
+The bytes function returns a new bytes object, which is an immutable sequence of integers in the range 0 < = x < 256.
+It is an immutable version of byte array.
+See CPython document： `bytes <https://docs.python.org/3.5/library/functions.html#bytes>`_

 ::